 Online information and support: There are many websites that offer support and encouragement to people who are trying to give up smoking.
 A notable example is Nicotine Anonymous.

 Smoking causes a range of complications.
-It is responsible for nearly 1 in every 5 deaths in the U.S.
+It is responsible for nearly

 - Lung diseases: Smoking increases the risk of lung cancer by 2,500 percent.
 People with asthma usually find that smoking makes it worse or triggers attacks.